sfcc-unofficial/docs/getting-started.md

 ![Slack expanded link example](assets/slack-expanded-link.png)

-Slack will helpfully create an excerpt to your original message for folks to see when you share a link to it.
+Slack will helpfully display an excerpt of your original message for folks to see when you share a link to it.

 ### Don't create duplicate accounts